North Carolina

 Fast-growth suburbs change local search intent

-People often search by town first, but the real next steps can be county-based, especially for DWI court dates, records, and license questions.
+People often search by town first, including English and Spanish-language lawyer searches, but the real next steps can be county-based for DWI court dates, records, and license questions.

 Regional process